 The Thompson Hollow Trail leads into the park from the end of Thompson Hollow Road in Bentonville.
 A gravel road guides visitors to the hiking trail.

-At the 1.0-mile mark, this trail ends as it dead-ends into the Beecher-Overall Run Trail.
+At the 1.0-mile mark, this Shenandoah trail dead-ends into the Beecher-Overall Run Trail.
 Turn right at this junction.
-Then, within .1-mile, an oasis.
+Within .1 miles, an oasis.

 In .1-mile, turn left and you will reach large rocks to sit down on and some beautiful cascades and small waterfalls.
 As a bonus, a dreamy swimming hole.